-The Members of the Commission for the Code of Ethics for Judges and their deputies shall be dismissed if they are sanctioned for their discipline or if they violate the Code of Ethics for Judges.
+The members of the Commission for the Code of Ethics for Judges and their deputies shall be dismissed if they are sanctioned for their discipline or if they violate the Code of Ethics for Judges.

-In its work, the Commission for the Code of Ethics for Judges makes decisions, gives opinions and guidelines, in accordance with the Rules of Procedure from paragraph 10 of this Article.
+The Commission for the Code of Ethics for Judges makes decisions and gives opinions and guidelines, in accordance with the Rules of Procedure from paragraph 10 of this Article.